 After finishing this section, you should be familiar with the basics of using the Web API in an app.

-If you're using our Bolt framework, which we recommend, making Web API calls is simple.
-All flavours of Bolt use a similar client interface, with API parameters passed as arguments.
+All flavors of Bolt use a similar client interface, with API parameters passed as arguments.

 If you're curious, you can read more about how Bolt can be used to call the Web API—just consult the relevant Bolt for JavaScript, Bolt for Python, or Bolt for Java docs.